-As a young boy in the 1950's, I was given a Dinky W196 Streamliner.
-This toy car pronounced for me what a race car should look like and began to open up my world to racing.
-This room is a tribute to the great racing cars of Mercedes Benz in the mid-50's, whose lines have kept me captivated for over 50 years.
+As a young boy in the mid-1950's, I was given a Dinky W196 Streamliner and that is where my love of models and race cars comes from..
+That toy car pronounced for me what a race car should look like and began to open up my world to racing and cars in general.
+This room is a tribute to the great and mighty racing cars of Mercedes Benz in the mid-50's, whose lines have kept me captivated for over 50 years.
 By the way, I still have that toy!

 Mercedes Benz W196 & 300SLR: